The highway

 This is a good spot for finding shorebirds in May.

-There’s a 3-day Kachemak Bay Shorebird Festival
+There’s Kachemak Bay Shorebird Festival

 with speakers, workshops, bird walks and field trips to view birds.